KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Representation.md

     @PageImage(purpose: icon, source: "Checkmark", alt: "Checkmark") }

-Data representation is the way data is stored and processed in a computer system.
-Data can be represented in different ways, such as numbers, text, images, audio, and video.
-Each type of data has its own representation format, which determines how it is stored and processed by the computer.
+The way data is stored and processed in a computer system

 ## Overview
 - Binary representations of whole numbers